 There are a number of ways that a breast lift can be performed.
 The traditional mastoplexy uses an anchor technique that utilizes three incisions.
 The first goes around the areola, the second down the breast in a vertical line, and the third horizontally along the crease under the breast, creating an overall shape that looks like an anchor.
 This technique allows for maximum skin removal and tissue adjustment, which gives the maximum possible lift for large breasts or breasts with severe ptosis.
 It also can accommodate augmentation at the same time.

 For more moderate sagging, a lollipop lift is available that uses only the periareolar incision and the vertical incision but skips the horizontal incision in the crease.
 This allows a medium level of skin removal and tissue adjustment.
 Patients with smaller breasts or minimal sagging can also consider the donut lift, which uses only the perioareolar incision.
 This doesn’t allow much tissue readjustment, but provides room for a small amount of skin removal and some relocation of the nipple and areola.

 A crescent lift that has an incision only along the upper edge of the areola is also occasionally used, but it provides a very minor lift and is not often recommended.
 Dr. Masri can advise you if this method or other low-scarring methods may be appropriate in your case.

 In addition to going over methods for your lift, you’ll also discuss any other procedures you may wish to combine with the breast lift.
-An augmentation or reduction can also be done at the same time as the lift to adjust the size of your breasts or correct an asymmetry.
+An breast augmentation or breast reduction can also be done at the same time as the lift to adjust the size of your breasts or correct an asymmetry.
 Some women also add a tummy tuck or lower body lift for a full-body improvement.